syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ### Cancel dropping between frozen and non-frozen rows

-Dropping between frozen and non-frozen rows can be canceled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason` and e.From index will be one of the frozen row index.
+Dropping between frozen and non-frozen rows can be canceled using the `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of `From` argument is a frozen row index.
 Refer to the following code sample to cancel dropping between frozen and non-frozen rows:

 {% tabs %}
 {% highlight c# %}